Hubs-Foundation/hubs-cloud/README.md

 ### Restoring from a backup

-To restore from these backups, you will create a new stack, but you need to provide the following information in the stack creation form in the "Restore from Backup" section.
-Do *not* perform a stack update to restore from a backup -- this will not work and will likely break things.
+To restore from a backup, you will create a new stack, and you need to provide the necessary information in the stack creation form in the "Restore from Backup" section.
+Do *not* perform a stack update to an existing stack to try to restore from a backup -- this will not work and will likely break things.
 You *must* create a new stack to restore from a backup.

 This info you need can be found in the RDS and AWS Backup consoles: